monfera/farris/README.md

 # Known bugs

-- The `karma-rollup-preprocessor` published on `NPM` contains serious bugs.
-A workaround is to use the `karma-rollup-preprocessor` directly from the Github repo.
 - Istanbul doesn't support direct export e.g. `export const A = 123;`.
 There is no workaround at the moment, unless you do:

 ```js